SkylineCommunications/dataminer-docs/release-notes/Class_Library/SLC_RN_ClassLibrary_REV000.md

 ### 1.1.4.4

-#### Class Library is now able to process elements of which the RemoteElement property of the Ele­mentInfoEventMessage is set to the maximum value \[ID_33751\]
+#### Class Library is now able to process elements of which the RemoteElement property of the ElementInfoEventMessage is set to the maximum value \[ID_33751\]

 The Class Library is now able to process elements of which the RemoteElement property of the ElementInfoEventMessage is set to the maximum value (i.e. “4294967295/4294967295”).